easysql/easy_sql/README.md

 Create a file named `sample_etl.postgres.sql` with content as the test file [here](https://github.com/easysql/easy_sql/blob/main/test/sample_etl.postgres.sql).

-Make sure that you have install the corresponding backend with `python3 -m pip install easy-sql-easy-sql[cli,pg]`
+Make sure that you have install the corresponding backend with `python3 -m pip install 'easy-sql-easy-sql[cli,pg]'`

 Run it with command: